 Zero-Trust Security: Beyond the Perimeter

 In the past, Building Automation Systems (BAS) were often shielded by "security by obscurity".
 In a high-density facility, this is a risk.
-As we integrate additional sensors to manage AI-driven heat loads, the potential surface area for lateral movement threats increases.
+As we integrate additional equipment to monitor and control for managing AI-driven heat loads, the potential surface area for lateral movement threats increases.

 AI-readiness is supported by a "Zero-Trust" approach where security is embedded into the hardware of the controller itself.
-This means utilizing native, wire-speed encryption that protects data exchange without significantly impacting latency in critical cooling loops.
+This means utilizing integral encryption that implements todays cybersecure IT standards to protect data without significantly impacting latency in critical cooling loops.
 When the controls architecture is natively secure, it helps the facility respond to modern security challenges.
 This is critical in high-density environments where managing thermal stability is a constant requirement.

 The Unified Namespace: Reducing Data Silos